Introduction

 Fallen angel bonds are debt securities including corporate, municipal, or sovereign debt which have been downgraded by a rating service such as Standard & Poor's, Fitch, or Moody's Investors Service.

-The main reason for bond downgrades is a decline in revenues, which hampers the issuers capabilities of servicing debt.
-In the case where declining revenues are combined with expanding debt levels, the risk for a downgrade increases substantially.
+The main reason for bond downgrades is a decline in revenues, which reduces the issuer's ability to meet debt obligations.
+If the decline in revenues is coupled with rising debt levels, the risk of a downgrade increases sharply.

-Despite fallen angel including stocks whose price has fallen, there is a difference between fallen angel bonds and value stocks.
+While fallen angels can also refer to stocks that have seen a significant price drop, there is a difference between fallen angel bonds and value stocks.
 Value stocks have the potential to recover from short-term challenges and securities that are headed straight toward losses.

 Fallen angel securities are often attractive to contrarian investors who wish to capitalize on the potential for a recovery by the issuer from a temporary setback.